Configuring a Global Identity Provider

 • Any IdP user able to log in to Veza with single sign-on (SSO) can authenticate without the need to provision an account beforehand.
 See Sign-In Settings to enable SSO.

-• Managers and Resource Owners can be auto-assigned as reviewers.
+• Entity Owners and Resource Manager Tags can be auto-assigned as reviewers.

 Before you start